MalikOwaisDev/khaatabook/Readme.md

 [![KhaataBook Live Demo](https://img.shields.io/badge/Live_Demo-Open_App-brightgreen?style=for-the-badge&logo=render)](https://khaatabook-uqvq.onrender.com/)

 **KhaataBook** is a modern, intuitive, and secure digital ledger application designed to help you effortlessly manage your financial records, personal notes, or any "hisaab-kitaab."
-Say goodbye to traditional paper ledgers and embrace the convenience of digital record-keeping with features like encryption, shareability, and a delightful user experience.
+Say goodbye to traditional paper ledgers and embrace the convenience of digital record-keeping with features like encryption passwords and a delightful user experience.

 ![KhaataBook Screenshot Placeholder](./public/khaatabook-dashboard.png)